stratosnet/sds/README.md

       P2PPublicKey: ""
       NetworkAddress: 13.58.35.167:8888
 ```
 You also need to change the `ChainId` to the value visible [`Stratos Explorer`](https://explorer-tropos.thestratos.org/) right next to the search bar at the top of the page.
+Currently, it is `tropos-3`.
 ```yaml
  ChainId: tropos-3
 ```